Upcoming meetings

 To join this meeting on Zoom, please click HERE

-He has over 25 years of experience working in government, academia, and the non-profit sector.
+Mr. Solomon has over 25 years of experience working in government, academia, and the non-profit sector.
 He is one of the principals that founded and directs the Sustainable Jersey Certification program.
 Prior to his current position he was the founder and Executive Director of the New Jersey Sustainable State Institute at Rutgers where he worked to expand the capacity of public decision making to address sustainability.
 Mr. Solomon's experience includes positions as a policy advisor on sustainable development for the New Jersey Board of Public Utilities integrating land use and energy policy, director of the States Campaign for the Resource Renewal Institute in San Francisco, and policy director for the non-profit New Jersey Future.
 Other jobs include a stint as a national Park Ranger and serving in the inaugural class of AmeriCorps volunteers.
 He has participated on advisory boards for federal and state government, civic organizations, and has advised major corporations.
 He writes and speaks frequently on sustainable development, energy, land use policy, using indicators in public decision making, and governance issues.
-Mr. Solomon holds a B.S. in Biology from Stockton University and a M.S. in Public Policy from Rutgers University.
+Randy holds a B.S. in Biology from Stockton University and a M.S. in Public Policy from Rutgers University.

 Date: January 8, 2026 at 10 am (Meeting # 712 since 02/13/1986)